A Guide to STEAM Project-based Learning

 Inquiry is at the heart of all effective PBL lessons.
 Challenging problems or questions are used to launch an inquiry designed to solve the problem or answer the driving question.
 The classic PBL project begins with students asking, “What do we know?” and “What do we need to know?”

-Careful reflection on their own work allows students to assess whether or not they are solving their own driving questions/problems effectively.
-This step allows students to use critical thinking and innovation skills to either proceed with their plan or make necessary adjustments.
+Careful reflection on their own work allows students to assess whether they are effectively solving their driving questions or problems.
+This crucial step encourages students to engage in critical thinking and innovation, helping them decide whether to proceed with their current plan or make necessary adjustments.

 How To Enhance Your STEAM Project-based Learning

-1. When planning for STEAM project-based learning, think outside of the acronym!
+- When planning for STEAM Project-based Learning, think outside of the acronym!
 STEAM is more than its individual parts– it is collaboration/interpersonal skills, connecting content to real-world concepts, problem-solving, and critical thinking.

-2. Focus on the process just as much as the product–which can be hard to do in a project-based learning lesson where you might literally be producing a physical product!
+- Focus on the process just as much as the product–which can be hard to do in a Project-based Learning lesson where you might literally be producing a physical product!
 Do this by using both summative and formative assessments to determine students’ progress.

 Understand and Construct Driving Questions for PBL